TugaAhmed/Real_Or_Fake/README.md

 - Use the public dataset in `data/public/`.
 - Train your model using your own implementation.
 - Generate predictions for the **test set**.
-- Create a `predictions.csv` file.
+- Create a `predictions.csv` file locally.

 ---